Seal of Biliteracy

 - For purposes of this article, "foreign language" means a language other than English, and includes American Sign Language.

-Evidence of Proficiency (PDF) – This document lists assessments currently accepted as evidence of proficiency in languages other than English.
+Evidence of Proficiency (revised March 15, 2018)-This is a Word document. – This document lists assessments currently accepted as evidence of proficiency in languages other than English.
 The list will be updated regularly.
 Contact Lisa Harris, specialist for foreign languages and international education, to submit additional assessments for consideration.

 Sample Student Application (Word) – This sample is provided as a basic template for school divisions to use at their discretion in developing their own local application process.
 Each local school division will develop their own internal procedures for advertising the criteria, documenting progress, and tracking students who qualify for the Seal of Biliteracy.
 Students should contact their guidance counselor for information on the local application process.